 Chats are short messages that are sent and read in real-time.
 They’re focused on a specific topic, and you can access them through a dedicated space, such as a chat room or chat widget.
 Here, the response time must be quick in order for the conversation to run smoothly.
 Many people appreciate that they can exchange messages spontaneously, as opposed to email, where they have to spend more time on their content.

-What’s more, chats are very often used by customer service teams to solve cases.
+What’s more, chats are very often used by customer service teams to solve cases and increase customer engagement.
 If you want to check out the chat mechanism, try LiveChat, a powerful chat tool.
 It’ll certainly be helpful if you sell products or services and want to stay in touch with your customers.

 Instant messaging is readily used for communication between individuals by using a contact list.
 Sending direct messages is always quick and documented.
 There are many different instant messaging apps, and some of them may be familiar to you, such as Facebook Messenger, LinkedIn, Google Hangouts, or Slack.
 I’m sure you already have your favorite.